Philippines–Thailand relations: History

 During Ferdinand Magellan's circumnavigation of the globe, upon anchoring on the port-kingdom of the Cebu Rajahnate, Antonio Pigafetta, the expedition scribe, noted an embassy carried by a ship from Siam (Thailand), had previously paid tribute to the king, Rajah Humabon.
 In 1586, two decades after Spain set foot in the Philippines, Siam was mentioned as a possible goal of commercial interests and physical expansion and the first contact was made between Spain and Thailand.
 Trade relations between the Philippine archipelago and Siam were disrupted as Spain prioritized developing trade between Philippines to the Americas and the Iberian Peninsula.

 During the American colonial administration in the Philippines, relations remain limited to commercial exchanges, consular contacts and the admission of Thai students to study in the then American colony.
 During this period, the biggest import of the Philippines to Thailand was rice and Thailand's biggest import from the Philippines was abaca.
 As early as 1926, Philippine universities and colleges began to accept students from Thailand.
 And after 1949, specifically during the economic crisis, the Philippines imported Thai agricultural commodities especially rice.
-In the 1970's, Thailand's Sangha Supreme Council (Mahāthera Samāgama), the most powerful Buddhist sangha in Southeast Asia which governs the Buddhist faith in three nations (Thailand, Cambodia, and Laos), made contacts with the Philippines to re-introduce Theravada Buddhism in the Philippines.
+In the 1970s, Thailand's Sangha Supreme Council (Mahāthera Samāgama), the most powerful Buddhist sangha in Southeast Asia which governs the Buddhist faith in three nations (Thailand, Cambodia, and Laos), made contacts with the Philippines to re-introduce Theravada Buddhism in the Philippines.
 However, the contacts were not followed through.

 On June 14, 1949, official diplomatic relations were established between the Philippines and Thailand.
 On December 14, 1949, Envoy Extraordinary and Minister Plenipotentiary Dr. Luang Bhadravadi presented his credentials to President Quirino.
 It marked the occasion of the first diplomatic mission of Thailand to the Philippines.
 On January 1, 1956, both countries' diplomatic posts were officially upgraded to embassies.

 During the later years of Philippine President Ferdinand Marcos' term and President Corazon Aquino's term, from 1978 to 1992, relations between the Philippines and Thailand remained friendly, but were in some aspects neglected due to economic crisis and the political situation in the Philippines during the Martial law era.
 The relations were strengthened again after the said period.
 Bilateral relations were further reinforced during a state visit of the Thai Prime Minister Prayut Chan-o-cha in 2015 to the Philippines.